Ignatius Abded Aloho II: Patriarch of Antioch

 Whilst in London, Abded Sattuf met with King Edward VII twice and received a medal.
 He travelled to India in 1908 and began ordaining Indian bishops much to the chagrin of the local church.
 This led to the demand of a Maphrian or Catholicos to prevent the Malankara Church coming under Abded's control.
-In 1910, Abded established the Knanaya (Autonomous Archdioceses and consecrated Geevarghese Mor Severios on August 28, 1910.
-In 1912, the dispute over authority between supporters of the Metropolitan and supporters of the Patriarch finally divided the Malankara Church, with the former group becoming the essentially independent Malankara Orthodox Syrian Church headed by the Catholicos of the East and the latter maintaining ties with the Patriarch of Antioch as the Malankara Jacobite Syrian Christian Church.
+In 1910, Abded established the Knanaya (Autonomous Archdioceses) and consecrated Geevarghese Mor Severios on August 28, 1910.
+In 1912, the dispute over authority between supporters of the Metropolitan of Malankara and supporters of the Patriarch finally divided the Malankara Church into two rival factions.
+The patriarch excommunicated Dionysios Giwargis Vattasseril, the metropolitan of Malankara, and appointed Pawlos Kurillos Kochuparambil in his stead.
+Vattasseril sought help from Ignatius Abded Mshiho, who visited India and established a maphrianate for the Malankara Church at his insistence.
+This resulted in a full-fledged schism in the Indian Syriac Orthodox Church with the supporters of the metropolitan becoming the essentially independent Malankara Orthodox Syrian Church headed by the Catholicos of the East and the supporters of Patriarch Abded Aloho II maintaining ties with the Patriarch of Antioch as the Malankara Jacobite Syrian Christian Church.
 Motions by the church leaders and two Supreme Court decisions in the 20th century failed to heal the rift.

 He also travelled to Jerusalem in 1912.

-Abded resided at the Monastery of Saint Mark from March 17, 1912 until his death on November 26, 1915, where he was also buried.
+Abded resided at the Monastery of Saint Mark from March 17, 1912, until his death on November 26, 1915, where he was also buried.